Spyrkamm/spy-options-edge/README.md

 This Python script fetches live SPY options data and calculates theoretical vs market pricing to identify intraday edges — the premium you are paying (or receiving) relative to model-based fair value.

 --------
-Here’s a cleaned-up and more polished **README.md** draft for your repo, with clearer structure, headings, and trader-friendly explanations:

 ---